buxh/ZER0-Batch-Optimizer/README.md

 </p>

 ## Credits
-I stole the read me format from [this repo](https://github.com/hellzerg/optimizer)
+I stole the readme format from [this repo](https://github.com/hellzerg/optimizer)